11 Best Industrial Website Design Examples

 A great website can be one of your best marketing tools helping to attract prospects, establish trust, capture leads, and ultimately win new business.

 At Thomas, we’ve helped build and optimize more than 5,000 sites for manufacturers and industrial companies, so we know what works.
-To give you some examples to check out, we've put together a list of some of the best manufacturing and industrial websites that build relationships with their visitors and turn them into customers.
+To give you some examples to check out, we've put together a list of some of the best manufacturing and industrial websites that build relationships with visitors and turn them into customers.

 1. American Alloy Fabricators

 American Alloy Fabricators is an ASME-certified manufacturer located just outside of Philadelphia, Pennsylvania serving the Pharmaceutical, Biotech and Chemical Processing industries and offers complete custom fabrication services.